Название компании

 - who approved;

-- who was given the printed SOP.
+- who received the printed SOP.

 ABOUT THE INSTITUTE